julber95/gan-drs-enhancement-DL/README.md

 ---

 ### **2️⃣ Advanced DRS with Ratio-Based Filtering**
-- Introduces a better ratio for rejection:
+- Introduces a better ratio for rejection

 - Improves diversity by dynamically recalculating the rejection threshold per batch.